 - In a mixing bowl place bread flour, sugar, instant yeast and salt.
 Mix with a wire whisk to incorporate all ingredients.

-- Add egg and vegetable oil then mix with a spatula until rough dough forms.
+- Add warm milk/water, egg and vegetable oil then mix with a spatula until rough dough forms.
 Fix mixing bowl in the mixer with dough hook attachment and beat at low-medium setting for 12 minutes or until dough is smooth, elastic and doesn't break when pulled.

 - Grease clean counter top or flat surface with a bit of oil and place dough on top to avoid dough sticking.
 Knead for a couple of seconds then shape it into a ball.